The following is the process for submitting an IRB proposal. Please contact the IRB Office with questions at IRB@stedwards.edu.

 8. The IRB will review the protocol again after revisions are received.

-The IRB may approve the project OR request further revisions as needed.
+The IRB may then approve the project OR request further revisions as needed.

 It is also possible that the IRB will grant Conditional Approval, meaning approval is contingent upon minor changes or additional required documentation that can be submitted later.
 These conditions would be explained in a Conditional Approval Letter.

-9. The researcher receives an IRB Approval Letter, which expires after one year.
+9. The researcher receives an IRB Approval Letter.

-If the research is Exempt, there will be no Protocol ID number and those sections are not necessary.
+If the research is Exempt, there will be no Protocol ID number and those sections may be deleted.

-11. If the researcher needs to make changes to the project while the research is in progress, they must submit an IRB Modifications or Continuing Review Application.
+11. If the researcher needs to make changes to the project while the research is in progress, they must submit an IRB Modifications Application.

 13. The researcher must securely store all research data and relevant documentation for a minimum of three (3) years after study completion, as required by law.